LoganJFisher/TeXSend/README.md

 **If you would like to contribute, these fixes & additions are the current priorities (but suggestions are welcome):**
 * :bug: Bugs:
-  * Make "Shift+L" stop replacing the "Focus last message" shortcut in Gmail's "Shift+?" shortcuts list.
+  * Make "Shift+L" stop replacing the "Focus previous message" shortcut in Gmail's "Shift+?" shortcuts list.
 * :gem: Features:
   * Support for email drafting.
   * Support for Gmail vertical split and horizontal split modes.